vvbakhanovich/vvbakhanovich/README.md

 # 💫 About Me:
 Hi, my name is Vladimir Bakhanovich and I am a Java developer!<br><br>Started learning Java in 2022.
 Since then wrote several projects, including group project (java-filmorate) <br>and pet project (snmp-trap-monitoring).
+Developed [mobile app backend](https://github.com/yandex-hakaton-kardo/kardo-mobile-app-back) and successfully integrated it with frontend.
+This project won an award as "Best Bakcend" and "Best Frontend" among other teams.

-Currently studying algotims and data structures.
-Looking forward to <br>working on new projects and tasks.
+Looking forward to working on new projects and tasks.

 # 💻 Tech Stack: